include("site.inc"); $template = new Page; $template->initCommon(); $template->displayHeader(); ?>

 dd if=diskboot.img of=/dev/<device>

-Replace <device>
+Replace <device> with the

 name of the correct device file for the media.